Cybersecurity Mesh

 In Simple Terms

-Cybersecurity Mesh is a way of weaving together security products that were installed separately, connecting them like a mesh into one powerful defense network.
+Cybersecurity mesh is a way of connecting all the different security products a company has installed - often set up independently of each other - into one strong, net-like line of defense.
 For example, an identity management system, antivirus software, and a tool that monitors overall activity can all share information and work together.
-Instead of each product operating on its own, they team up to function as one big "security team," creating an environment where people can work safely from anywhere.
+Instead of each product operating on its own, they act as one big "security team," creating an environment where people can work safely from anywhere.

 Behind the Name